laxmankrishnamurti/React-JS/README.md

 # Interesting Fact about React

 - React is build by Facebook.
 - Initially, many the Tech community took it as a joke.
-But, this war only a mistake.
+But, this was only a mistake.
 Now, we all are know that how React is Popular in today's world!
 - React was created when both UI & State(variables) dosen't  syncing together.
 This is popularly known as "Fantom Message Problem"
 - Initially, React's Components are typically "Class-based".
-But, React is totally based on Functions.
+But, now React is totally based on Functions.

 - React offers more Attachment.
   - React-DOM     {For Web-Applications}
-  - React-Nativ   {For Android-Applications}
+  - React-Native   {For Android-Applications}

 # Requirement / Prerequisits